flaturtha/CharlieChan/_murderwiki/a-theory-of-the-short-story.md

 <h6 class="btt"><a href="#top">Back to Top</a></h6>
 <hr>

-## How Stories Are Told – Historically, Dramatically, or Didactically
+### How Stories Are Told – Historically, Dramatically, or Didactically
+{: .chaptertitle }

 After short stories have been grouped as stories of fact or stories of fancy, another classification suggests itself based upon the way in which the stories are told.
 A story of fact or a story of fancy may be told in any one of three ways—historically, dramatically or didactically.
 The same story may be told in three different ways.
 The man using the historical narrative method seeks primarily to convey the impression that here is the matter-of-fact story of things just as they happened.
 The man using the dramatic method seeks a single effect; while the didactic method involves as the chief consideration, the effort to teach a lesson.